devowlio/wp-react-starter/README.md

 ## :construction_worker: Todo

-1. Make widget src runnable
+1. Make widget src runnable (widget.php)
-1. Add documentation generation

 ## Licensing / Credits
 This boilerplate is MIT licensed.
 Originally this boilerplate is a fork of [gcorne/wp-react-boilerplate](https://github.com/gcorne/wp-react-boilerplate).